 Day 6: Geiranger, Norway

 The ship then drops anchor at Geiranger on the shores of UNESCO World Heritage site, Geirangerfjord.
 Stroll into the village to view the church and sample reindeer and brown goat’s cheese in a local eatery.
 Enjoy a boat trip along the fjord for close up views of the famous Seven Sisters and Suitor waterfalls.
 Venture further afield to explore local farm life at the interactive Norwegian Fjord Centre or take a trip up to the scenic viewpoints at Dalsnibba or Eagle's Bend.

 Day 7: Bergen, Norway

 The charming port city of Bergen is framed by seven hills on Norway's south-west shore.
 Bergen’s bustling waterfront and narrow streets of colourful half-timbered houses combine with a proud musical and maritime heritage.
 Ride the funicular railway up Mount Floyen for city views.
 Visit Troldhaugen Museum to see Edvard Grieg's musical heritage comes to life, or explore the artwork on display at KODE.
 The 900-year old Bryggen, a wharf that features museums and pubs, guides you through the city's sea-faring past, while locally-caught seafood can be found at Bergen Fish Market.
 Discover family fun at Bergen Science Centre and Bergen Aquarium, or explore the city's sights on a Segway tour.

-The cruise returns to Port of Hull, where you disembark and make your way home.
+Today your cruise comes to an end.
+Disembark and make your way home.